Anti-India protests erupt in held Kashmir as Indian troops kill 17

 Another man, described by Indian authorities as a militant, was gunned down in a brief exchange of fire in Dialgam.

-Many civilians in Kashmir ─ India's only Muslim-majority state ─ support rebels who have been fighting for decades for independence or for a merger with Pakistan.
-Tens of thousands, mostly civilians, have died.

-Pakistan ─ which has fought three wars with India over control of Kashmir ─ condemned the violence as a “mindless killing spree” and said those slaughtered were innocents.
+Foreign Office on Sunday condemned "the use of brutal and indiscriminate force by India that resulted in the loss of lives of Kashmiri youth".

+"This mindless killing spree exposes, yet again, the ugly, inhuman face of the state-terrorism that India has been perpetrating against the Kashmiris for decades," read a statement issued by the Foreign Office.

-“Such cowardly actions of the occupying forces only serve to fortify the resolve of the Kashmiri people,” its foreign ministry said in a statement Sunday.
+"We have repeatedly pointed out that the Kashmiri youth is being deliberately and systematically targeted with a view to breaking the will of the Kashmiri people.
+However, such cowardly actions of the occupying forces only serve to fortify the resolve of the Kashmiri people," the FO spokesperson was quoted as saying.

+It further stressed that "no amount of Indian propaganda to paint the legitimate and indigenous Kashmiri struggle as terrorism could succeed in misleading the world."

 That upsurge in violence has escalated in 2018, with 51 alleged militants already killed this year.